 How much you’ll get for your money varies significantly depending on where you’re living in Germany, and in each city, you can easily double or triple the estimated minimums by looking for a central location or a larger, family property.

-Thanks to heavy international investment plus an economy which weathered the financial crisis relatively well, Germany’s properties are in demand and rents are rising across the board.
+Thanks to heavy international investment plus an economy that weathered the financial crisis relatively well, Germany’s properties are in demand and rents are rising across the board.
 As legislation restricts rental increases for existing tenants, prices are often increased dramatically when a new lease is arranged.

 This means that even if you take over a lease from a friend or rent an identical unit in the same building, the rent for the new lease may be much higher.
 In 2015, rent control laws (Mietpreisbremse) were introduced, but a report by the German Institute for Economic Research in 2018 found that they had only had an effect on a tiny proportion of tenants.